-3.52 Module: Structural Design (arch\B3\bt\tragw) [M-ARCH-103558] Responsible: Prof. Dr.-lng.
-Riccardo La Magna Organisation: KIT Department of Architecture Part of: Construction Technology Credits Grading scale Recurrence Duration Language Level Version 4 Grade to a tenth Each winter term 1 term German 2 2 Mandatory T-ARCH-107295 Structural Design 4 CR La Magna T-ARCH-109235 Structural Design - Practical Course 0 CR La Magna Competence Certificate Written exam taking about 180 minutes on the contents of the lecture.
+3.49 Module: Structural Design [M-ARCH-103558]

+Responsible: Prof. Dr.-Ing.
+Riccardo La Magna Organisation: KIT Department of Architecture

+Credits Grading scale Recurrence Duration Language Level Version 4 Grade to a tenth Each winter term 1 term German 3 2

+Mandatory T-ARCH-107295 Structural Design 4 CR La Magna T-ARCH-109235 Structural Design - Practical Course 0 CR La Magna

+Written exam taking about 180 minutes on the contents of the lecture.

 Requirement for the exam application is having passed the completed coursework "Supporting Structure Design Composition of the Studio Design".
 This consists of the semester-accompanying structural design composition of the draft project in the module "Studio Material" which is to be worked on and produced during the semester.
 Working on the design project takes place in the same groups as in the module "Studio Material".
 In the course of the semester up to three supervisions resp. corrections take place.
 This part of the progress monitoring occurs during one's studies in the framework of up to two intermediate and one final presentation together with the presentation in the "Studio Material".
 There the worked out results in the formats drawings, models, texts and presentations are portrayed and evaluated.
 The presentation duration of the supporting structure design composition is approx. 5 minutes per group.
-Prerequisites none Competence Goal The students: